Profile

 Concerto performances include nearly 50 performances of most of the major cello concertos, unusual works, and a world premier with orchestras on the East Coast.
 YouTube videos of Mr. Cary include a live performance of the Elgar Cello Concerto, a performance of the Saint-Saëns Concerto No. 2, and a video lesson on the Saint-Saëns.

 In addition to his musical endeavors, Neal Cary is a staunch supporter of religious liberty, freedom from religion, and state/church separation.
-In furtherance of these goals, he has served on the board of American Atheists since 1995, and has been Chairperson since 2009.
-From 1996 through 2001, he was the National Outreach Director of American Atheists where he headed the American Atheists Volunteers, and organized a new national system of State Directors geared toward Atheist activism.
+He has served on the board of American Atheists since 1995, and was Chairperson from 2009-2019.
+From 1996 through 2001, he was the National Outreach Director for American Atheists, headed the American Atheists Volunteers, and organized a new national system of State Directors geared toward Atheist activism.
 He wrote the “American Atheists Activists Handbook” and the “State Director Handbook.”
 As National Outreach Director, he began the annual American Atheists Letter to the Editor Competition in 2000 and ran it through 2010.

 In his spare time, he enjoys spending time with his wife Catherine, his daughter Emma, and son Alan.